Ready for an adventure? Call +44 (0)2381 449447 or email info@different-travel.com Your Account

 O Porrino – Arcade

 We set off this morning and cross the Lauro valley.
-After a slow steady climb we reach the town of Mos and then the chapel of Santiaguino de Antas.
+After a slow, steady climb, we reach the town of Mos and then the chapel of Santiaguino de Antas.
 We head downwards towards the Chan das Pipas pine forest, admiring views over the Ria de Vigo estuary, and then pass through the town of Redondela.
-This afternoon we trek uphill for a while before descending to the coastal town of Arcade, at the mouth of the Verdugo River, our home for the night.
+This afternoon, we trek uphill for a while before descending to the coastal town of Arcade, at the mouth of the Verdugo River, our home for the night.
 Arcade is a pretty and historic town, well-known for its oysters.

 Length: Approx 24.5km / 15.2 miles